 Even if my programs didn't crash, it was extremely inefficient sifting through all that data.
 I finally turned to Blender again to edit the original model.
 I eventually managed to slice off the back half of the sculpture:

-In the meantime, I am able to run the web page locally on my computer where I have recorded myself using the interactive web animation.
+In the meantime, I am able to run the web page locally on my computer where I have recorded myself using the interactive web animation:

-Though I have yet to accomplish that final step, I'm thrilled with the success of, and response to, this playful typographic project that got me to experiment with software and mediums I had never touched before.
+I'm thrilled with the success of, and response to, this playful typographic project that got me to experiment with software and mediums I had never touched before.
 I hope to return to 3D modeling again soon for more typographic work.